-Empowering the Innocent is a targeted campaign for the urgent reform of the Criminal Cases Review Commission (CCRC) or for it to be replaced with a new body that is fit for the purpose of assisting innocent victims to overturn their wrongful convictions.
+CCRC: Reform or Replace? is an Empowering the Innocent (ETI) campaign targeted at the urgent reform of the Criminal Cases Review Commission (CCRC) or for it to be replaced with a new body that is fit for the purpose of assisting innocent victims to overturn their wrongful convictions.

-It was established in September 2019 by Dr Michael Naughton, a leading academic exert on miscarriages of justice and the wrongful conviction and imprisonment of the innocent, who has considered the limitations of the CCRC in a number of academic books and peer-reviewed academic articles.
+It was established in September 2019 by Dr Michael Naughton, a leading academic exert on miscarriages of justice and the wrongful conviction and imprisonment of the innocent, who has considered the limitations of the CCRC in a number of academic books, peer-reviewed academic articles and other publications.

 It also builds on previous innovative projects that were established by Dr Naughton, namely Innocence Network UK (INUK) and the University of Bristol Innocence Project, reflecting on both the successes and achievements of those projects as well as the lessons learnt.

-This time, however, rather than providing casework assistance to alleged innocent victims of wrongful convictions in terms of applications to the Criminal Cases Review Commission (CCRC) as under the innocence project model, Empowering the Innocent is, instead, premised, on the inherent failures of the CCRC to assist innocent victims of wrongful convictions.
+This time, however, rather than providing casework assistance to alleged innocent victims of wrongful convictions in terms of applications to the CCRC as under the innocence project model, CCRC: Reform or Replace? is, instead, premised, on the inherent failures of the CCRC to assist innocent victims of wrongful convictions.

 Set up in the wake of notorious cases such as the Guildford Four and the Birmingham Six, the CCRC is the last resort for alleged innocent victims of wrongful convictions who have exhausted the normal appeal system.